Reisig and Taylor

 Chris Reisig and Leeza Taylor are an art duo living in Los Angeles.

 Both their early works in analog photography and current works in lenticular assemblage are exhibited in galleries throughout the United States, including: The White Room Gallery (Bridgehampton); Julie Zener Gallery (Kentfield, Mill Valley); and Aspen Art Gallery (Aspen).
-In 2020, the founded Reisig and Taylor Contemporary as an extension of their lifelong careers as artists, collectors, and artworkers.
+In 2020, they founded Reisig and Taylor Contemporary as an extension of their lifelong careers as artists, collectors, and artworkers.

 CV.